SDKs

 Install

-npm install @gaas/sdk
+npm install @governancehq/sdk

 Submit an Intent

-import { GaaSClient, buildIntent } from '@gaas/sdk';
+import { GaaSClient, buildIntent, ActionType, TargetType } from '@governancehq/sdk';

 const client = new GaaSClient({

-baseUrl: 'https://api.gaas.to',
+baseUrl: 'https://api.gaas.is',

 headers: { 'X-API-Key': 'your_key' },